anicholakos/complete_fxos_tutorial/source/episode10.rst

 What is a mBaaS?
 ----------------

-mBaaS stands for `Mobile Backend As A Service
+mBaaS stands for `Mobile Backend as a Service
 <http://en.wikipedia.org/wiki/Mobile_Backend_as_a_service>`__.
 To give it some
 context, one of the challenges that most mobile developers face is that sooner or later, they have to create a common server side solution which can contain